amirhosseinrahmati/try-svelte/README.md

 ------------
 ## What is the Svelte
-Svelte is a component framework but it's not working on Virtual DOM like ReactJS, VueJS.
+Svelte is a component framework but it's not working on Virtual DOM like ReactJS or VueJS.
 Svelte manages everything at the compile-time.
 Svelte is a compiler rahter than a framework and it converts all your code into plain JavaScript code. **Cybernetically enhanced web apps!**

 **ُSome features of Svelte **
 - Manipulates the **real DOM** and there is **no Virtual DOM**